I-Georg/recipemaster/README.md

 # README
 This application was created as part of Advanced Web Application Development course at University of Aberdeen.
-A live version of the application is available at http://rocky-lake-33810.herokuapp.com (NOTE: accesing the app via https:// breaks the maps, use http:// instead)
+A live version of the application is available at http://rocky-lake-33810.herokuapp.com (NOTE: accessing the app via https:// breaks the maps, use http:// instead)
 ## Ruby version
 * 2.6.4
 ## Rails version